MakTakin/EmployeesList/README.md

 # EmployeesList

 Test app.
-You can add  employees to list, delete and change them
+You can add employees profiles to the list, delete and change It

 Stack:

 Frontend: React

-Backend Django + Postgres
+Backend: Django + PostgreSQL

 ![alt text](example.png)